wesruv/target.en/help/c-implementing-target/c-considerations-before-you-implement-target/tls-transport-layer-security-encryption.md

 ---
+keywords: tls;tls 1.0;transport layer security;encryption
 description: Information about changes to how Adobe and Target use TLS (Transport Layer Security) to maintain the highest security standards and promote the safety of customer data.
-keywords: tls;tls 1.0;transport layer security;encryption
-seo-description: Information about changes to how Adobe and Target use TLS (Transport Layer Security) to maintain the highest security standards and promote the safety of customer data.
-seo-title: TLS (Transport Layer Security) encryption changes
-solution: Target
 title: TLS (Transport Layer Security) encryption changes
 topic: Standard
 uuid: d222b966-ee73-4254-87b7-68099583e0dd